Iraneus/betamedneed/be-fast.md

 People can quickly drive the patient to the nearest hospital or clinic for medical attention.

-Preferably, people should be aware of available ambulance services and medical response services like Medneed Helpline who have staff trained to quickly identify signs of a stroke and are able to then send the appropriate emergency medical response ambulance.
+Preferably, people should be aware of available ambulance services and medical response services who have staff trained to quickly identify signs of a stroke and are able to send the appropriate emergency medical response ambulance. <a href="/services/ambulance/">Medneed Ambulance</a> service helps.

 Most emergency response teams are trained to evaluate the patient quickly, notify the hospital, and transport the patient as quickly as possible to the hospital.